CheesecakeLabs/AndroidNotifiCrashLib/README.md

 ## Support or Contact

-Having trouble with NotifiBug?
-Check out the [javadocs](http://cheesecakelabs.github.io/AndroidNotifiBug/javadoc) or contact developer@ckl.io and we’ll help you out.
+Having trouble with NotifiCrash?
+Check out the [javadocs](http://cheesecakelabs.github.io/AndroidNotifiCrash/javadoc) or contact developer@ckl.io and we’ll help you out.

 ## License

-NotifiBug is available under the MIT license.
-See the [LICENSE](https://github.com/CheesecakeLabs/AndroidNotifiBug/blob/master/LICENSE) file for more info.
+NotifiCrash is available under the MIT license.
+See the [LICENSE](https://github.com/CheesecakeLabs/AndroidNotifiCrash/blob/master/LICENSE) file for more info.